MicrosoftDocs/Dynamics-365-Operations.de-de/dev-itpro/index.md

 ---

-# Overview of Microsoft Dynamics 365 for Operations for Developers and IT Pros
+# TEST DE DE Overview of Microsoft Dynamics 365 for Operations for Developers and IT Pros

 [!include[banner](includes/banner.md)]